Alabs02/calendar-app/README.md

 My **React JS** coding style is guided by [Airbnb-React-Convention](https://github.com/Alabs02/Airbnb-React-Convention).
-The SCSS is guide by
+The SCSS is guided by
 [BEM Methodology](https://en.bem.info/methodology/quick-start/).

-I also built a **`MINI SCSSS-LIBRARY`** which has some `utility classes/functions, color-palette` with can be extended to support multiple themes.
+I also built a **`MINI SCSSS-LIBRARY`** which has some `utility classes/functions, color-palette with can be extended to support multiple themes.

 <br />
 <br />